fenhl/melt/README.md

 # Installation

-1. Install Rust:
-    * On Windows, download and run [rustup-init.exe](https://win.rustup.rs/) and follow its instructions.
-    * On other platforms, please see [the Rust website](https://www.rust-lang.org/learn/get-started) for instructions.
-2. (Skip this step if you're not on Windows.)
-If you're on Windows, you'll also need to download and install [Visual Studio](https://visualstudio.microsoft.com/vs/) (the Community edition should work).
+1. (Skip this step if you're not on Windows.)
+If you're on Windows, you'll first need to download and install [Visual Studio](https://visualstudio.microsoft.com/vs/) (the Community edition should work).
 On the “Workloads” screen of the installer, make sure “Desktop development with C++” is selected.
 (Note that [Visual Studio Code](https://code.visualstudio.com/) is not the same thing as Visual Studio.
 You need VS, not VS Code.)
+2. Install Rust:
+    * On Windows, download and run [rustup-init.exe](https://win.rustup.rs/) and follow its instructions.
+    * On other platforms, please see [the Rust website](https://www.rust-lang.org/tools/install) for instructions.
 3. Open a command line:
     * On Windows, right-click the start button, then click “Windows PowerShell” or “Command Prompt”.
     * On other platforms, look for an app named “Terminal” or similar.